OneIdentity/safeguard-bash/README.md

 -----------

+## Support

+One Identity open source projects are supported through [One Identity GitHub issues](https://github.com/OneIdentity/safeguard-bash/issues) and the [One Identity Community](https://www.oneidentity.com/community/).
+This includes all scripts, plugins, SDKs, modules, code snippets or other solutions.
+For assistance with any One Identity GitHub project, please raise a new Issue on the [One Identity GitHub project](https://github.com/OneIdentity/safeguard-bash/issues) page.
+You may also visit the [One Identity Community](https://www.oneidentity.com/community/) to ask questions.
+Requests for assistance made through official One Identity Support will be referred back to GitHub and the One Identity Community forums where those requests can benefit all users.

 ## Installation
 The easiest way to install safeguard-bash is via Docker; however, you can also clone this GitHub repository and put the scripts in your path.